-Alison Ribeiro de Menezes read Spanish and French at St Anne's College, Oxford, completing a DPhil in Spanish in 1997.
+Alison Ribeiro de Menezes is a Hispanist with particular interests in literature and film, and in the relationship between history, memory, and culture in various regions of the Hispanic world.
+She read Spanish and French at St Anne's College, Oxford, completing a DPhil in Spanish in 1997.
 From 1995 to 2012 she lectured in the Department of Spanish at University College Dublin, and she retains a fond affection for Dublin.
 She moved to Warwick in 2012 to lead the establishment of the new Hispanic Studies department, of which she was Head until 2015.
 In 2014-15 she was Deputy Chair of the Faculty of Arts.
 She specializes in modern Hispanic literatures and cultures, but also has interests in Portuguese narrative and film, and in the contemporary reception of Golden-Age authors.
 She has held visiting positions at the School of Advanced Study, University of London, and Brown University, Rhode Island.
 Her research has attracted awards from the Irish Research Council, the European Union, the Leverhulme Trust, the Arts and Humanities Research Council, and the Canadian Social Sciences and Humanities Research Council.

 Alison has published widely on contemporary Spanish narrative, including the books Juan Goytisolo: The Author as Dissident (Tamesis, 2005), and A Companion to Carmen Martín Gaite, co-authored with Catherine O’Leary (Tamesis, 2008, paperback edition 2014).
 Her early work concentrated on issues of literary reception across epochs.
 Her current research focuses on cultural memory in the Hispanic and Lusophone worlds, and she has co-edited two volumes in this area: War and Memory in Contemporary Spain/Guerra y memoria en la España contemporánea with Roberta Quance and Anne Walsh (Verbum, 2009), and Legacies of War and Dictatorship in Contemporary Portugal and Spain, with Catherine O’Leary (Peter Lang, 2011).

 Alison is currently writing a monograph on transnational memories of The Disappeared, exploring the ways in which memory debates in some national or regional contexts intersect with and influence those of others.
 In this work she is particularly interested in the role of affect in the transmission of memory concerns, and in the productive capacity of art, literature and film to mediate traumatic and contested pasts beyond the constraints of legal discourses.
 She recently presented some of this research in a seminar on Patricio Guzmán at CSIC, Madrid.
+This work was recently published as 'Memory Beyond the Anthropocene' and 'Remembering the disappeared in Lita Stantic's Un muro de silencio.'
 She is also developing complementary work on the relationship between narrative, history, and the transnational in contemporary Hispanic fiction.